WANGAR1/Kibandaski/README.md

 2. Kibandaski Management: Owners can add their kibandaskis, providing details such as name, location, and opening time.
 3. Menu Item Creation: Owners can create menu items for their kibandaskis, including food names, descriptions, and prices.
 4. Customer Browsing and Ordering: Customers can view kibandaskis, browse menu items, and place orders.

+## unfornately the owner side has had a few bugs so, we had to take it down but it will be un and running soon enough.

 ### [Add any additional features or functionality you plan to include]